-This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, the audited annual consolidated financial statements of Ethos Gold Corp., ("the Company") for the years ended December 31, 2018 and 2017.
-This MD&A was prepared with information available as of April 17, 2019.
+This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, the unaudited condensed interim consolidated financial statements of Ethos Gold Corp., ("the Company") for the three months ended March 31, 2019 and 2018 and the audited consolidated financial statements and the notes thereto for the year ended December 31, 2018.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as applicable to interim financial reports including International Accounting Standard 34 - Interim Financial Reporting.
+This MD&A was prepared with information available as of May 29, 2019.
 Additional information and disclosure relating to the Company can be found on SEDAR at www.sedar.com.